 - 1. Clear zone Areas designated as a Clear Zone shall be unobstructed by any permanent or nonpermanent element for a minimum clear height of eight feet, except that a horizontal approach zone is permitted within the Clear Zone that may contain railings, cheek walls, planters or other devices to guide pedestrians to entry doors or to permit level outdoor planes abutting the retail space for dining or other purposes.
 This horizontal approach zone may not exceed fifty percent (50%) of the total clear zone width to allow sufficient area for continuous sidewalk circulation. - 2.
-Street furniture zone Located adjacent to theonstreet parking zone or curb where shown in the Emory Village Revitalization Plan.
+Street furniture zone Located adjacent to the on-street parking zone or curb where shown in the Emory Village Revitalization Plan.
 The street furniture zone shall have a minimum width of six feet as measured from the outside edge of the travel lane, except where indicated differently in the Emory Village Revitalization Plan.
 This zone is provided to accommodate trees, street furniture, utility poles, waste receptacles, fire hydrants, traffic signs, bus shelters, bicycle racks, public information kiosks and other similar and necessary elements as approved by the County.
 The street furniture zone may contain outdoor dining. - 3.
 Curb cuts Curb cuts shall be constructed of porous unit pavers or cast-in-place porous pavements or cast-in-place concrete to match the concrete sidewalks.
 A maximum of one curb cut is permitted for each parcel with the exception of properties with frontage on more than one street, which may have one curb cut located on each frontage.
 Curb cuts shall not be placed within 100 feet of another existing curb cut on the same property.
 The total number of curb cuts should be minimized, and adjoining properties shall be encouraged to share curb cuts to reduce interruptions to the sidewalks.
 Curb cuts shall be between 20 and 24 feet wide for two-way entrances.
-Curbs cuts shall be between ten and twelve feet wide for one-way entrances. - D. Pedestrian crossings All pedestrian street crossings shall be marked by ten foot wide crosswalks.
-Those noted in the Emory Village Revitalization Plan shall be constructed of red and dark grey brick pavers with concrete edge bands, similar to those on Emory's campus at Dowman Drive; others should be "zebra" striped 24 inch parallel bands.
-All crosswalks shall terminate with ADA-compliant handicapped aprons. - E. Bus stops are shown at two locations in the Village, and pull-offs are provided.
-These are intended to accommodate MARTA and the Emory Campus Shuttle, as well as the eventual Clifton TMA service.
-Shelters shall not be constructed in the Village because adequate shelter is provided elsewhere along the sidewalks (Mark: I recommend that the previous sentence be deleted bus shelters should not be prohibited).
+Curbs cuts shall be between ten and twelve feet wide for one-way entrances. - Pedestrian crossings All pedestrian street crossings shall be marked by ten foot wide crosswalks.
+Those noted in the Emory Village Revitalization Plan shall be constructed of red and dark grey brick pavers with concrete edge bands, similar to those on Emory's campus at Dowman Drive, or stamped and painted concrete that appears as brick; others should be "zebra" striped 24 inch parallel bands.
+All crosswalks shall terminate with ADA-compliant handicapped-accessible aprons. - E.F.
+Bus stops are shown at two locations in the Village, and pull-offs are provided.
+These are intended to accommodate MARTA and the Emory Campus Shuttle, as well as the eventual Clifton TMA service other bus and shuttle services.
+Designated places for taxis and Uber/Lyfts and similar to pull over and pick up and drop off people are encouraged.
+Shelters shall not be constructed in the Village because adequate shelter is provided elsewhere along the sidewalks.